aaronstevenwhite/arcweight/docs/core-concepts/algorithms.md

 }
 ```

 **Complexity Analysis**: Each step of Brzozowski's algorithm can cause exponential blowup, leading to potential double exponential overall complexity.
-However, the final result is guaranteed to be minimal.
+The final result is minimal.

-### Connection: Reachability Optimization
+### Connection

 The connection operation removes states that are either unreachable from the initial state or cannot reach any final state, ensuring that all remaining states contribute to valid transductions.